ember-learn/guides-source/guides/v3.7.0/components/triggering-changes-with-actions.md

 So now when the action is invoked, that parameter will automatically be passed as its argument, effectively calling `sendMessage("info")`, despite the argument not appearing in the calling code.

-So far in our example, the action we have passed to `button-with-confirmation` is a function that accepts one argument, `messageType`.
+So far in our example, the action we have passed to `ButtonWithConfirmation` is a function that accepts one argument, `messageType`.
 Suppose we want to extend this by allowing `sendMessage` to take a second argument, the actual text of the message the user is sending: